egbakou/domainverifier-dotnet/README.md

 ### Overview

-The `DomainChecker` project includes a `DnsRecordsGenerator` class that implements the `DnsRecordsGenerator`  as well as a `DnsRecordsVerifier` class that implements the `IDnsRecordsVerifier` interface.
+The `DomainVerifier` project includes a `DnsRecordsGenerator` class that implements the `DnsRecordsGenerator`  as well as a `DnsRecordsVerifier` class that implements the `IDnsRecordsVerifier` interface.
 These classes offer convenient methods for generating domain verification codes and verifying ownership through DNS records(TXT and CNAME)

 ### 🔑 DnsRecordsGenerator